Wealthsimple vs. CIBC Investor's Edge

-See our side-by-side comparison of Wealthsimple and CIBC Investor's Edge for fees, features, safety, and more.
+Compare Wealthsimple and CIBC Investor's Edge for Canadian investors in 2026.
+See fees, features, safety, pros & cons, and which is best for you.

 About Wealthsimple